 Step 2a: Get the macOS Monterey installation file

-If you’re reinstalling the latest version of macOS, or you’re installing a new version of macOS, the next step is relatively easy.
+If you’re reinstalling the latest version of macOS or installing a new version, the next step is relatively easy.
 However, the process for getting the installer will be different.

 Suppose you are running Mojave and want to perform a clean installation of macOS Catalina.
 In that case, you can download the installation package through ‘System Preferences,‘ the same will apply if you are running Catalina and want to perform a clean installation of Big Sur (once it starts):